 If you’re a B2B marketer, buyer personas aren’t new to you.
 But you might have mixed feelings about their effectiveness.

-Over the years, we’ve learned that marketers who have created buyer personas have typically had mixed experience with them.
+Over the years, we’ve learned that marketers who have created buyer personas have typically had mixed experiences with them.
 Either they have found personas incredibly helpful in aligning their marketing and sales teams on who their target market and decision-makers are; or they remember spending a lot of time creating them, only for no one on either team to ever reference them again.
+Either way, having accurate buyer personas is a crucial part of your brand strategy.

-If you relate to the latter, keep reading.
 In this blog, we’re telling you how to create buyer personas that you, your marketing team, and your sales team will actually use.
-It’s all about how you go about creating them, what’s included, and how you educate your teams on using them in the sales cycle.

 What Is a Buyer Persona?